famesjranko/raspberrypi/README.md

 (6) net_test.sh (Bash)

-A console version of script (1) check_internet.sh that doesn't includie logging.
+A console version of script (1) check_internet.sh that doesn't include logging.
 It runs test silents and simply outputs results to the console.
 Formating is setup for output on pi 2.2" tft display -  I run it via script (3) display.py